Sacred Heart Catholic Academy

 Tuition is due on the 15th or 30th of each month.
 All tuition problems/questions must be forwarded in writing to the school.
 A reply will be sent home in writing within a week.
 Tuition notices will be sent home.
 Please note: a late fee of $40.00 will be charged for all late payments.

 A payment is late if it is received by the school 10 calendar days after it is due.
-To avoid a late charge, tuition must be made through SMART TUITION on or before the due date stated in your tuition contract (the 15th or 30th of each month.)
+To avoid a late charge, tuition must be made through FACTS on or before the due date stated in your tuition contract (the 15th or 30th of each month.)

 No child will be admitted to class on the first full day of school if all fees are not paid up to date.
-Students will not be kept in or allowed to attend class if tuition is not paid up to date and/or a valid reason has not been presented in the office.
+Students will not be kept in or allowed to attend class if tuition is not paid up to date and/or a valid reason has not been presented in the office/to the Tuition Review Board.

 No school records, report cards, or student transcripts, etc. will be provided for any reason to anyone or to any other institution, unless all fees owed are paid up to date, at the time of request.